jackzellweger/rent-to-sale-price-ratios/README.md

 ### Future work

-- Do you think you’d be able to count the number of houses that contributed to the average of the sales medians and then filter out the zip codes below some threshold $n$?
-This could be a future addition to make the data cleaner.
+- Count the number of sales that contributed to the sales medians and then filter out the zip codes below some threshold $n$?
-- Email Redfin asking why there’s not rental data
-- Could you get this as historical data and show how it evolves over time.
+- Could build an animated graph of the `RentToSalesRatio` graph as historical data and show how it evolves over time.

 ---